apache/openwhisk-deploy-kube/README.md

 [![Join Slack](https://img.shields.io/badge/join-slack-9B69A0.svg)](http://slack.openwhisk.org/)

 This repository can be used to deploy OpenWhisk to Kubernetes.
-It contains Helm charts, documentation, and supporting configuration files and scripts that can be used to deploy OpenWhisk to both single-node and multi-node Kubernetes clusters.
+It contains Helm charts, documentation, and other supporting artifacts that can be used to deploy OpenWhisk to both single-node and multi-node Kubernetes clusters.

 # Table of Contents